All Episodes

 CNN would never ever do anything.

-Now the candidates might, but CNN's not going to do anything to make any of these people look bad.
+Now, the candidates might, but CNN's not going to do anything to make any of these people look bad.

 They rally the troops, they circle the wagon, they do everything they can to protect.

-You have Robert Redford as rather.
+You have Robert Redford as Rather.

-You have Kate Blanchett as Mary Mapes.
+You have Kate Blanche Hent as Mary Mapes.

 And it's an effort here.